montyksycki/tictactoe_javascript/README.md

 # tictactoe_javascript
-Tic Tac Toe game created with Javascript
+Tic Tac Toe game created with plain Javascript.

 Here is a live link to play the game.